asiviero/scanandshop/readme.md

  Mailgun.

 1. [UPCDatabase](https://www.upcdatabase.com/xmlrpc.asp) - Create an account, then go to Account Info to retrieve the key.
+1. UPCItemDb - No need for key in trial mode.
+1. [SearchUPC](http://www.searchupc.com/) - Create an account, then retrieve your access token.
 1. [Mailgun](https://mailgun.com) - Create an account, set up a domain or use the sandbox domain.

 ## Setup